Skip to main content

 Warning

 When using is_new with data modeling, the transformation must run at least once per three days to ensure it can find the difference between the last run and the new run.
-If it doesn't run for three days or less, the transformation falls back to read all of the input data.
+If it doesn't run for three days or more, the transformation falls back to read all of the input data.

 Backfill